ixiaopan/blog/content/post/DL-05-CNN.md

-#### Why
+#### Why padding

+Padding and stride are two commonly used techniques in CNN.
+But why?

 If we further apply another kernel to the output, we will get a scalar in the end, which is not always the desired result.
 Sometimes we want to preserve the shape of the input.
 Besies, each time we perform convolution operation, we will lose pixels on the boundaries of the image as we only scan the border only once.
 In the above example, we can see that pixels on the top and bottom border of the image ($1, 3, 7, 9$) appear only once in the convolution operation, while the inner part of the image (2,4,5,6,8) present twice.

+#### Why stride

 On the other hand, the step that the kernel moves each time either horizontally or vertically is 1.
 Sometimes we might want to quickly obtain a reduced output, a solution to this is to increase step.
-Padding and stride are two commonly used techniques in CNN to address the above issues.